SearchMe: Revenue

 It required about 3 million searches every day for the company to "break even".
 The website received its revenue from advertisements.
 Advertisements were displayed through screenshots of the products or companies that were being promoted.
 Search results were ranked through algorithms and the number of views a website had received.
 Websites that were "visually appealing" were ranked higher than those that were not.

 Criticism

-SearchMe had been criticized for not providing the number of search results, causing users to not know whether they were perusing through 10 results or 1000 results.
+SearchMe had been criticized for not providing the number of search results, causing users to not know whether they were perusing through 10 results or 1,000 results.
 Some of SearchMe's screenshots were difficult to read, causing users to decide whether a site is relevant based on its appearance.
 However, the website highlighted the search queries for easier perusal of the screenshot.

 Other services

 In 2007, SearchMe founded Wikiseek, which indexed Wikipedia pages and sites that were linked to from Wikipedia articles.

-In October 2008, SearchMe released a music streaming service, which enables users to download an unlimited number of songs.
+In October 2008, SearchMe released a music streaming service, which enabled users to download an unlimited number of songs.
 The service relied on Imeem's collection of music.